colomafarre/colomafarre.github.io/_posts/2016-10-07-amsterdam.md

 <a href="/img/amsterdam/IMG_6095.jpg"> <img border="0" alt="Caption goes here" src = "/img/amsterdam/IMG_6095.jpg" width = "200"></a>

-It was a great week, and we are even more excited because next year we will get to life for a while in Holland.
-Help us decide, should we choose Utrecht or Amsterdam?
+It was a great week!
+And we are even more excited because next year we will get to life for a while in Holland.
+Help us decide, should we choose, Utrecht or Amsterdam???